dekorateio/dekorate/readme.md

 # Rebranding Notice

-As the project nowdays supports `decorating` of kubernetes manifests without the use of annotations, the name `ap4k` no longer describes the project in the best possible way.
+As the project nowdays supports `decorating` of kubernetes manifests without the use of annotations, the name `dekorate` no longer describes the project in the best possible way.
 So, the project will be renamed to `dekorate`.

 The new project page will be: http://dekorate.io and the new repository will be: https://github.com/dekorateio/dekorate.
 This repostiory will stay open until all remaining pull requests are processed and then  it will redirect to  https://github.com/dekorateio/dekorate.